 - Historic Preservation: Co-Chair, Historic Boston Incorporated Council of Advisors; Chair, Truro Historical Commission

-- Teaching: Lecturer at Harvard Graduate School of Design on Real Estate Development, MIT Department of Urban Studies and Planning; Guest Lecturer, MIT Center for Real Estate, Harvard Advanced Management Development Program
+- Teaching: Lecturer, Harvard Graduate School of Design, MIT Department of Urban Studies and Planning; Guest Lecturer, MIT Center for Real Estate, Harvard Advanced Management Development Program

 - University of Michigan Law School (J.D., 1982)

 - Harvard University (1995)